Skip to content

 Resolving merge conflicts

 To resolve a merge conflict you should edit the conflicted file.
-Open the example.txt file in the editor and remove all the marks.
-The changed file has the following look:
+Open the example.txt file in an editor, remove the conflict markers, and keep the desired changes.
+A resolved file might look like this:

 some content to mess with